AllianceSoftware/alliance-platform-py/packages/ap-dev/docs/installation.rst

 For package development, a local path or ``file://`` source supplied through ``ALLIANCE_DEV_TOOL_SOURCE`` is loaded as an isolated editable installation so uncommitted source changes are visible.
-The launcher probes an already provisioned local environment offline and refreshes it when a required build or runtime artifact is missing.
+The launcher probes an already provisioned local environment offline and rebuilds it when a required build or runtime artifact is missing.
 Git and PyPI sources use the same offline probe and repair path; use an immutable Git revision when reproducibility matters.